February 12, 2021

 2. Audience Research

 The ultimate goal of content marketing is converting leads.
-Typically, businesses that use content marketing right have 6x higher conversion rates than their competitors.
+Typically, than their competitors.

 If you want to improve your content marketing skills, start with the things your leads in particular care about.

 This can mean:

 They’re a well of content-related information; from questions your leads are frequently asking, to recent developments they care about.

 Finally, your competitors (probably) know what they’re doing.

 In any case, understanding their strategies and tactics (as well as their results) will help you understand what your business has to do to get to their level of success.

 If your competitors are frequently appearing in the top spots for your target queries, understand what they’re doing right and then…